23f2004417/23f2004417_TDS_Project1/README.md

 * I reviewed the GitHub REST API documentation to understand about the search endpoints.
 Using Python's requests library, I scraped user and repository data by using the API.
-Then the Company names were cleaned as necessary, and boolean fields were converted into lowercase strings as specified.
+Then the Company names were cleaned as necessary, and boolean fields were converted into lowercase strings as specified using Python in Google Colabs.

 **Surprising Facts:**